Open Water Swim Tips For Beginners

 Swimmers, Aqua-bikers & Triathletes - if that describes you - then you are likely considering it's time to go jumping into the near by lakes, rivers, beach and popular swimming holes as temps are getting warmer and events/racing coming back online.

-We think that an open water swimming (OWS) refresher blog is order for those just embarking upon their open water journey or for some of us that need to knock off the rust at one of the local 7 favorite open water swimming spots in the ATX.
+We think that an open water swimming (OWS) refresher blog is in order for those just embarking upon their open water journey or for some of us that need to knock off the rust at one of the local 7 favorite open water swimming spots in the ATX.

 SwimBikeRun Fun Events & our Coaches have compiled a quickie triathlete beginner's guide to get you dipping and splashing in no time out in the open water and race ready.

 Extra: If you are in the Austin/Central Texas area and registered for Lake Pflugerville Tri, Kerrville Triathlon Festival, Ironman Texas 140.6 or Ironman Waco 70.3 - be sure to check out and download the tried and proven by countless of athletes - The Go the Distance Coaching: Free Open Water (OWS) Swim Guide (created by a Triathlete Swim Coach & Ironman).